-The North Coast Line system is the principal freight and passenger line within the Queensland Rail network, running the length of Coastal Queensland between Brisbane in the south and Cairns in the north.
+The North Coast line is the principal regional freight and passenger line within the Queensland Rail network, running the length of coastal Queensland between Nambour in the south and Cairns in the north.
 The line extends over approximately 1400km excluding sections of Aurizon network between Parana and Rocklands in central Queensland and Kaili and Durroburra in north Queensland.

 The North Coast line system carries the following:

 various freight products, including containerised and industrial freight, minerals, livestock and bulk commodities including sugar and grain

 - containerised freight services operate between Brisbane and major centres in central and north Queensland, including Rockhampton, Mackay, Townsville and Cairns

 - sugar traffic is hauled from sugar mills to the Ports of Mackay and Townsville

 - minerals traffic from the Mount Isa Line runs on the NCL from Stuart to the Port of Townsville

 - industrial products eg cement and fuel are hauled on the NCL from the Port of Townsville to Stuart before joining the Mount Isa Line to commence its journey to the mining centres of Cloncurry and Mount Isa